 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 You’re lucky, in my opinion.
 I would go for a lot of v-neck stuff! especially sundresses, so you don’t have to worry about a bra.
-Also, you may not SEEM THAT LEGGY but let me tell you, in a short little floaty dress and high heels, they WILL look very long lol my legs are stubby little things, but when I work with the proportions they look hot :Dposted about 4 years ago
+Also, you may not SEEM THAT LEGGY but let me tell you, in a short little floaty dress and high heels, they WILL look very long lol my legs are stubby little things, but when I work with the proportions they look hot :Dposted almost 7 years ago

 I’m a petite, small-chested chictopian, so you’re not alone.
 There are a lot of fun thing you can do to draw attention to or balance out your small chest You can wear horizontal stripes on top!
 You can wear deep or wide v-necks!
 You can wear a brighter color on top!
 You can wear an empire-waist dress or tunic (and belt certain dresses under your chest to make it look like an empire waist).
-I’ve got plenty of photos for all of these suggestions right here on my Chictopia blog.posted about 4 years ago
+I’ve got plenty of photos for all of these suggestions right here on my Chictopia blog.posted almost 7 years ago

 I have the same bra size and I’m 170 cm tall.
 I don’t mind that I’m small breasted, I hate push up bras, and I love that I can sometimes wear no bra at all.
 I don’t see any problems with clothes, I wear what I wanna wear, oversized stuff and tank tops also.

 And the ting I like is strepless tops and dresses that you can totally wear and not be vulgar :)